Understanding No Interest Loans in Australia with NILs

 Essential household items

-- Fridges, washing machines, dryers
+- Fridges, washing machines and dryers

-- Beds, mattresses, essential furniture
+- Beds, mattresses and essential furniture

 - Basic household appliances

-- Mobile phones or tablets (up to $1,000)
+- Mobile phones or tablets within program limits

 Medical and health expenses